tbnobody/OpenDTU-docs/docs/firmware/device_profiles.md

     Ready-to-use device profiles can be found [in the code repository](https://github.com/tbnobody/OpenDTU/tree/master/docs/DeviceProfiles){target=_blank}.

+## Summary

+Perform these steps to configure pin assignments for your board:

+1. Upload an appropriate device profile (JSON file).
+2. Afterwards, select a profile in the Web UI Device-Manager.

+## Details

 It is required to setup hardware settings like pin assignments or Ethernet support using a JSON file.
 This tells OpenDTU what peripherals are connected and how they are connected.
-The JSON file is uploaded using the configuration management in the web interface.
-Select "Pin Mapping (pin_mapping.json)" in the recovery section.
+The JSON file is uploaded using the configuration management (**Settings** --> **Config Management**) in the web interface.
+Select "Pin Mapping (pin_mapping.json)" in the dropdown menu of the "Restore" section and choose the file to upload, then click the "Restore" button.

-When the file is uploaded, the ESP performs a reboot.
+After the file was uploaded, the ESP performs a reboot.
 This is required as the pin settings could have changed within the file and pin assignments are initialized when booting.

-To change the device profile, navigate to **Settings** --> **Device-Manager** and selected the appropriate profile.
+To initially select or to change a device profile, navigate to **Settings** --> **Device-Manager** and select the appropriate profile.
 When changing the device profile, the ESP reboots.
 You can see the current (Active) and the new (Selected) pin assignment in the table below the combobox.

 The JSON file can contain multiple profiles.
 Each profile requires a name and the respective parameters.
 If any parameter is not set, the default value `-1`